2026 Goals: Fewer Lists, Clearer Focus

 - Running consistently when conditions allow (ideally 2–3 times a week)

-- Finding races to keep motivated
+- Finding races to help me stay motivated

 - Letting missed weeks happen without turning them into quitting